Student Rights and Grievances

 RIGHT TO REPRESENTATION

 This is an internal due process hearing conducted by Southwestern Community College District.
-Parties are allowed to present testimony and witnesses to support their positions.
+Parties can present testimony and witnesses to support their positions.
 Each party may bring one other non-contributing person to the hearing for the purpose of moral support.
 The support person may not represent or provide testimony.
 Parties are not allowed to be represented by legal counsel at any time during the hearing process.

 FORMAL HEARING ORDER OF PROCEEDINGS

-The Chairperson shall call the hearing to order, introduce the participants, explain the hearing is being recorded and proceedings are confidential, and announce the purpose of the hearing, e.g., “The Committee meets to hear an appeal of grievance against (person’s name) and/or to submit its findings to the Vice President for Student Affairs.
+The Chairperson shall call the hearing to order, introduce the participants, explain the hearing is being recorded and proceedings are confidential, and announce the purpose of the hearing, e.g., “The Committee meets to hear an appeal of grievance against (person’s name) and/or to submit its findings to the Assistant Superintendent/Vice President for Student Affairs.

 Evidence for Hearing